whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-19-Pipsticks-Stickers-Subscription-February-2016-Review-Coupon.md

 <img src="/images/PipsticksFeb2016PostcardStickers.jpg" border="0" style="border:none;max-width:100%;" alt="Postcard" />
 </a></center>

 <p>They also send a postcard in every monthly package.
 The picture above also includes some stickers from the package.
-The out space themed stickers are on clear velum and two stamp-sized stickers of cats.</p>
+The outer space themed stickers are on clear velum and there's also 2 stamp-sized stickers of cats.</p>

 <br>